gruntwork-io/terragrunt/docs/_docs/03_community/contributing.md

 get feedback from the maintainers and the community before you sink a lot of time into writing (possibly the wrong) code.
 If there is anything you're unsure about, just ask!

-We don't use the `help wanted` or `prs welcome` labels, because all issues are open for community contributions!
+We no longer explicitly use the `help wanted` or `prs welcome` labels, because _all_ issues are open for community contributions.

 Sometimes, the scope of the feature proposal is large enough that it requires major updates to the code base to implement.
 In these situations, a maintainer may suggest writing up an RFC that describes the feature in more details